nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ## Enable your Mobile App Access

-Please get your **eLitigation administrator** to enable the *Mobile App Access*  in your user profile.
+Please approach your **eLitigation administrator** to enable the Mobile App Access  in your user profile.

+*NOTE: You will get an error message "Unauthorized User Access" if the Mobile App Access is not enabled. *

 **For eLitigation Administrator:**